ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/configureRsyslog.md

 	!!!
 Question "Why are we using .cnf configuration files?"

 		Some `openssl` commands have a tendency to ask a bunch of questions which can be tedious and error-prone when typing the answers, but you can avoid that by creating a configuration file that provides the answers and thus avoids the questions.
-You'll see this pattern more than once.
+You'll see this pattern throughout the lab.

 5. A CA itself has a certificate that it can send or make available to others (others being people, or computer processes, or whomever).
-So let's create a CSR:
+You don't have one yet- all you have is a private key.
+A certificate signing request (CSR) can be created from a private key- it derives the public key from the private key and creates an object called a Certificate Signing Request (CSR) that contians the public key and other identifying information and can be sent to a CA. Create your CSR:

 	``` bash
 	openssl req -config ca.cnf -key ca-key.pem -new -out ca-req.csr